This post contains affiliate links.

 Power Wheels After Getting Wet

 Now that you know what to expect with a well-maintained, properly stored Power Wheels toy, let’s explore what happens when you leave your Power Wheels out in the rain.
-We’ll explain what happens after a single rainstorm, then expand to include the effects of long-term outdoor storage.
+I’ll explain what happens after a single rainstorm, then expand to include the effects of long-term outdoor storage.

 The standard Power Wheels 12V battery is both protected by a plastic hood and encased in thick plastic.
 Still, heavy rainstorms can drive rain through the hood’s small cracks and flood the internal battery compartment.